-You can find help on the Code in a supplemental guide (Discipline and Grievances at Work: The Acas guide).
+A supplemental guide, Discipline and Grievances at Work: The Acas guide, is published alongside the Code.
 This provides good practice and advice, including examples, and sample disciplinary procedures and other documents.
 The guide is not part of the Code and Employment Tribunals are not required to take it into account when deciding whether you have been fair and reasonable.
 However, it would be unwise to ignore what it says.
-The guide is available on the Acas website.

 3. Are there circumstances where the Acas Code does not apply?

-The Acas Code on Disciplinary and Grievance Procedures (see 2) does not apply when making an employee redundant, or where a worker's fixed-term contract is not going to be renewed.
-However, the overriding duty to act fairly and reasonably continues to apply (see the Acas step-bystep-guide to handling small-scale redundancies for help when making redundancies).
+The Acas Code on disciplinary and grievance procedures does not apply when making an employee redundant, or where a worker's fixed-term contract is not going to be renewed.
+However, the overriding duty to act fairly and reasonably continues to apply.
+See Acas guidance on managing redundancies for help.

 The foreword to the Code also suggests that employers might want to establish separate procedures for dealing with issues involving bullying, harassment or whistleblowing.
-However, the foreword is not part of the Code, so failure to follow anything in it will not expose you to the risk of a 25% uplift in any award made against you by an Employment Tribunal (see 2).
+However, the foreword is not part of the Code, so failure to follow anything in it will not expose you to the risk of a 25% uplift in any award made against you by an Employment Tribunal.